-We are all about easy Easter crafts for kids these days!
+Welcome to the latest craft in our collection of Easy Easter crafts for toddlers and preschoolers.
 Today the toddlers and preschoolers are pairing up contact paper with tissue paper and yarn to make some simple stained glass Easter eggs.

 We’ve only recently discovered the joys of crafting with contact paper here in my daycare.

 Contact paper comes on a roll, and can be found at most hardware stores.
 You can also order it from Amazon, and you’ll find the link of that further down in this post.

 To make this stained glass Easter Egg craft, you’ll need:

 this post contains affiliate links